PATH Program

 INTEGRATed FELLOWSHIP INITIATIVE FOR PH.D.
 STUDENTS

 In collaboration between UCSD and the San Diego Community College District, The PATH Integrated Fellowship Initiative offers mentorship and leadership experience in the community college system for UCSD Ph.D.
 Candidates in the Arts and Humanities.
 With the completion of another successful year, PATH welcomed its third cohort of Integrated Fellowship Initiative for UCSD Ph.D.
 Students.
-The initiative funds (six) UC San Diego Ph.D.
-Arts and Humanities students for the 2022-2023 academic year.
+The initiative funds (three) UC San Diego Ph.D.
+Arts and Humanities students for the 2023-2024 academic year.
 Fellows will be introduced to a range of academic leadership positions and career options within the Community College system and focus on three major components: teaching, administration, and mentoring.
 See past year's Fellows (PDF)

-Please meet the 2022-2023 cohort:
+Please meet the 2023-2024 cohort:

 city college logo